Finding a pathway for growth

 One of the reasons why so many people are starting a career in healthcare is because of the opportunities the field offers.
 But in order to create a true career pathway in healthcare, postsecondary education and job training are critical.

 Postsecondary education is school or training beyond high school.
-Recent studies have shown that a high school diploma will no longer prepare an individual for a job that will pay a living wage.
+Recent studies show that a high school diploma will no longer prepare an individual for a job that will pay a living wage.
 Postsecondary education is essential to economic success and to creating a sustainable career.
+Learn more about postsecondary education preparation at the Massachusetts Department of Higher Education.

 Building a healthcare career doesn’t just require more time in school.
 Keeping skills and industry knowledge up-to-date is also very important, especially since healthcare is changing so quickly.
-Learn more about planning a career.
+This Career Pathway Table shows how education and training attainment affect career opportunities.

 How to select a healthcare education or training program